msramalho/SigTools/README.md

     - Only displat exam tables if they have at least one event
     - Make one-click link (for the timetable extractor) obbey recurrence of events specified in the page (previously the event was non-recurring even if it actually was).
 Thanks to [@sergioalmeida13](https://github.com/sergioalmeida13)
     - Icons have been properly defined in the manifest
+ - V1.6
+    - Fixed date parsing in text string like "Semanas de X a Y", most likely to appear in POST requests to https://sigarra.up.pt/feup/pt/hor_geral.estudantes_view (when there is no side-table with the time intervals)